 The classic kettlebell swing is probably one of the first exercises you will learn.
 It’s great for increased jumping power and training the important muscles of the posterior kinetic chain.
-For reference, this would be your butt, biceps, and your spinal muscles.
+For reference, this would be your glutes, biceps, and your core muscles.

 To start off, perform kettlebell swings for one full minute and rest.
 Complete this set for 10 minutes max if you’re beginning to learn how to perform this exercise.